minio/docs/source/administration/minio-console.rst

 The :guilabel:`Monitoring` section provides an interface for monitoring the MinIO deployment.

-The section contains the following subsections,
+The section contains the following subsections:
 Some subsections may not be visible if the authenticated user does not have the :ref:`required administrative permissions <minio-policy-mc-admin-actions>`.

 .. tab-set::